 However, compared to other countries, the experience of the UK in the great depression was relatively mild.
-Helped by being one of the first countries to leave the gold standard, economic growth rates were relatively higher in UK than many other European countries.
+Helped by being one of the first countries to leave the gold standard, economic growth rates were relatively higher in the UK than many other European countries.
 The UK avoided the social and political upheaval often seen in other countries.
 Extremist parties made little headway in the UK.
 If the recession had been deeper, the political situation may have been very different.

 In the late 1930s, a gradual re-armament programme also began a belated fiscal stimulus.
 This provided an additional boost to demand and economic growth.
 But, it was only the onset of full-scale war in 1939, that saw a return to full employment.